-By acquiring and analysing seismic data, it is possible to build up an image of the geological structures under the seabed.
-Once structures that may contain petroleum deposits have been identified, exploration wells can be drilled.
+By acquiring and analysing seismic data, it is possible to build up an image of the geological structures under the Earth's surface.
+Once structures that may contain petroleum deposits have been identified, the next step is to drill an exploration well.

-The purpose of seismic surveys is to build up an image of the geological structures under the seabed.
-Sound pulses are discharged from a vessel on the sea surface and travel down into the rock formations below the seabed.
-The sound waves are reflected back to sensors that are either placed on the seabed or in seismic “streamers” towed behind the vessel.
+In a seismic survey, sound pulses are emitted into the rock formations below the seabed.
+The sound waves are reflected back to sensors that are either placed on the seabed or towed behind a seismic vessel.

-Seismic data has to be processed before geologists can study and interpret the information on conditions under the seabed.
+Seismic data has to be processed before geologists can study the imaged conditions under the seabed.

 There are several categories of seismic surveys:

 - 4D surveys consist of repeated 3D surveys of the same area in order to detect any changes in a reservoir over time as a result of production or injection.
-These surveys are usually conducted in fields in production.
+These surveys are conducted in producing fields.

-The Norwegian Petroleum Directorate is responsible for resource mapping before areas are opened for petroleum activities.
-Resource mapping includes the acquisition and analysis of seismic data.
+The Norwegian Petroleum Directorate is responsible for mapping before an area is opened for petroleum activities.
+The mapping includes the acquisition and analysis of seismic data.

 The Norwegian authorities have been collecting seismic data in areas of the continental shelf that are not open for oil and gas activities since 1969.
-This is done by the Petroleum Directorate, which for example has been collecting data in the Barents Sea North (north of 74o 30’ N) in recent years.
+This is a task the Norwegian Petroleum Directorate performs on behalf of the Norwegian state.

-All seismic surveys in connection with petroleum activities on the Norwegian continental shelf must be authorised by a production licence or an exploration licence.
+All seismic surveys in connection with petroleum activities on the Norwegian continental shelf must be authorised by a production or exploration licence.

 Production licences are awarded by the Ministry of Petroleum and Energy through the regular licensing rounds.
 A production licence applies to a specific area and grants exclusive rights to undertake oil and gas activities in the area.

-Exploration licences are awarded by the Petroleum Directorate for areas of the Norwegian continental shelf that are open for petroleum activities but where no production licence has been awarded.
-They do not grant exclusive rights to activities in an area.
+Exploration licences are awarded by the Norwegian Petroleum Directorate for areas of the Norwegian continental shelf that are open for petroleum activities but where no production licence has been awarded.
+They do not grant exclusive rights to petroleum activities in the specified area.

-To ensure that seismic surveys do not come into conflict with other interests, the authorities must be notified of all seismic activity no later than five weeks before it is due to start.
-Notification is submitted electronically via the Petroleum Directorate’s website.
+To inform other users of the sea, all seismic surveys must be reported to the Norwegian Petroleum Directorate no later than five weeks prior to commencement.
+Notification is submitted electronically via the Norwegian Petroleum Directorate’s website.
 When the notification has been registered, copies are automatically sent to the Directorate of Fisheries, the Institute of Marine Research and the Norwegian Joint Headquarters.

-These agencies can provide expert advice on for example spawning, fisheries activity, shipping and military activities in the area.
-This information is then transmitted to the licensee by the Petroleum Directorate.
+According to current practice, these agencies provide expert advice on for example spawning, fishing and military activities in the specific area.
+This information is then transmitted to the licensee by the Norwegian Petroleum Directorate.

-The map below shows areas of the Norwegian continental shelf where seismic surveys are in progress at present.
-Information on planned, ongoing and completed seismic surveys is also published on the Petroleum Directorate’s website
+More information on planned, ongoing and completed seismic surveys is also published on the Norwegian Petroleum Directorate’s website.

-The petroleum legislation requires any vessel engaged in seismic surveying to have a fisheries expert on board in order to ensure that fisheries interests are taken into account and avoid conflict between fisheries activities and seismic activities.
-The fisheries expert must have completed an approved course and be approved as a fisheries expert by the Petroleum Directorate.
+To contribute to a smooth coexistence between fisheries and seismic data acquisition, the petroleum regulations require any vessel engaged in seismic surveying to have a fisheries expert on board.
+The fisheries expert must have completed an approved course and be certified by the Norwegian Petroleum Directorate.